PetTutor/PetTutor-Mini-Parts/README.md

 Phone: 877-250-2694

-🖨️ 3D Printing Help
+## 🖨️ 3D Printing Help

-If you're planning to 3D print the components shown in the exploded view:
+If you want to print your own parts and are new to 3D printing follow these simple steps:

 STL Files: Download all printable parts from the /stl folder.

+Find a friend or local library with 3D printer and ask them to aid in printing.

 Recommended Settings: